zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/riccati_chi.svg" caption="*Figure N: Riccati-Bessel functions of the second kind of order n=1 (blue), n=2 (orange), n=3 (green).*" >}}

-Now, recall the transformation of the expression of the incident field (Equations 17.133-17.137), where we introduced the even and off vector spherical functions.
-Since the expansion coefficients of the scattered and the internal fields differ from those of the incident field only by a multiplicative factor, it is easy to see that the overall structure of the expression remains the same; novel expressions, such as that of the scattered field, can be obtained by attaching the corresponding factors to the spherical wave function vectors:
+Now, recall the transformation of the expression of the incident field (Equations 17.133-17.137), where we introduced the vector tesseral wave functions.
+Since the expansion coefficients of the scattered and the internal fields differ from those of the incident field only by a multiplicative factor, it is easy to see that the overall structure of the expression remains the same; novel expressions, such as that of the scattered field, can be obtained by attaching the corresponding factors to the tesseral vectors:

 $$ \tag{17.158}
 \begin{aligned}